ESW-Software-Dev/Leftover-Food-Solutions/README.md

 npm i -D react-router-dom@latest
 ```
 3. A node_modules folder should appear in the client directory.
-4. Run the react app to make sure your set up is correct.
+4. Run the react app to make sure your setup is correct.
 ```
 npm run dev
 ```